serokell/blog-posts/typescript-for-haskellers/article.md

   | { type: "And"; l: ArithExpr<boolean>; r: ArithExpr<boolean>; proof: Equality<boolean, A> };
 ```

-Now let's define our helper functions which help us to build expressions.
-And use `identity<A>(a: A): A` as a proof.
+Now let's define our helper functions which will help us to build expressions and use `identity<A>(a: A): A` as a proof.

 ```typescript
 const num: (v: number) => ArithExpr<number> = (v) => {